 The MUC within the Island Neighborhood comprises approximately 189 acres (140 acres excluding the Areas of Unique Consideration) generally including Business 41 and Airport Avenue (see mixed use descriptions in the Future Land Use Element).
 The following shall apply for the MUC designation within the Island Neighborhood.
-For the calculations below and based on the previously adopted level of entitlements, the areas of unique concern within the MUC (see Strategy LU-IS 1.1.7) are not included in the total square feet and residential units.
+For the calculations below and based on the previously adopted level of entitlements, the areas of unique concern within the MUC (see Strategy LU-IS 1.1.6) are not included in the total square feet and residential units.
 As a result, the acreage to be utilized for determining buildout potential is 140 acres:

-A. The maximum residential density is 13.0 dwelling units (DUs) per gross acre.
-The range of dwelling units permitted in the MUC is
+A. The minimum residential density is 5.1 dwelling units (DUs) per gross acre; the maximum residential density is 13.0 dwelling units (DUs) per gross acre.
+The range of dwelling units permitted in the MUC is: